Email FacebookTwitterMenu burgerClose thin

 If the decedent left a house behind as part of their estate, basic upkeep, maintenance and repairs should be covered by the estate.
 But if you want to make renovations to boost its value in anticipation of selling it once the property is passed on to you, you’d have to pay for those expenses yourself.

-Deducting Estate Expenses on Taxes
+Deducting Estate Expenses from Taxes

 estate expenses paid by beneficiary